1. You know how to code #

 Don’t know how to code?
 Need something more robust?
 You’ve got options #

-You can use a no-code tool instead 😉 Chameleon provides a robust product tour builder that allows you to create fully customizable and highly targeted onboarding flows.
+So instead, use a no-code tool 😉 Chameleon provides a robust product tour builder that allows you to create fully customizable and highly targeted onboarding flows.
 It also integrates with your favorite tools and offers so much more.
 If you’re looking for something better than just a sequence of dialogs, then you need a dedicated product adoption platform.

 Try for free, and see the difference for yourself.